Ahmed-Arafat10/Programming2-Labs-CIC/Lab #7.md

 ### Problem #1
 - create a class called `Human` with attributes `name` which is accessible anywhere & `email` which is accessible only in the same package or subclasses inherit from it
-- Then create a parametrized contractor
+- Then create a parametrized constructor
 - Then create a method called `Sleeping()` that print text `"I am sleeping now"`, this method only accessible within that class